-Summers haven’t felt the same in Bristol without St Pauls Carnival.
-We’ve missed seeing people pack the streets: dancing to soundsystems, wearing brightly coloured costumes, and enjoying some of the best food and music for miles around.
-But the city is finally back on track.
-2023 will see the full return of the annual celebration of African and Caribbean culture.
+Summer in Bristol hasn’t felt the same without St Pauls Carnival.
+For too long have the streets been empty of people dancing to sound systems, wearing brightly coloured costumes, and enjoying some of the best food and music for miles around.
+But finally, celebrations are back on track as St Pauls Carnival 2023 will see the full return of the annual celebration of African and Caribbean culture.

-Organisers will announce full programme for St Pauls Carnival very soon.
+More details about St Pauls Carnival 2023 events should be made soon.
 If you’d like to learn more, and potentially get involved with the event, you can head to the website here.